 How to Cash a Check

-The simplest way to cash a check is to go to a bank or credit union where you have an account.
+The simplest way to cash a check is to go to a bank or credit union that you have an account with.
 If you don’t have a bank account, there are several alternatives described below.
 Once you’re at a bank, follow the steps below:

 - Ask about any fees for cashing the check and less expensive options for getting your money.